Kipok/NeMo-Skills/visualization/Readme.md

 The tool also supports comparison of multiple generations (e.g.
  `generation2` in the config above).
 All files satisfying the given pattern will be considered for analysis.

 On this page, you can sort, filter, and compare generations.
-You can also add labels to the data and save your modified, filtered, and sorted generation by specifying `save_dataset_path`.
+You can also add labels to the data and save your modified, filtered, and sorted generation by specifying `save_generations_path`.

 ### Filtering
 You can create custom functions to filter data.
 There are two modes: Filter Files mode and Filter Questions mode.